eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 ## What you will build

-In the remainder of this post, your're going to create a custom formatter that outputs ESLint results to [TOML](https://toml.io/).
+In the remainder of this post, you're going to create a custom formatter that outputs ESLint results to [TOML](https://toml.io/).
 TOML is a format for representing data, similar to JSON or YAML.
 Developers often use TOML for config files, as it's optimized for human readability.